AlizadeAlireza/aave_defi_smartcontract_hardhat/README.md

 we need the address and Abi.
 we have the address and we want to get Abi. also we need to declare the contract compiler version in hardhat.config.js

+we have a function that is getLendingPool that returns the address of lendingPool.

+### ILendingPool

+we have lending pool adderss and for lending pool contract we must get the contract Interface.